 - Visit the Ellery Creek Big Hole, a truly epic waterhole.

 - Camp around Glen Helen and have a starlit barbeque or billycan stew.

-In addition, this neck of the Australian Outback offers various activities that adventurous people can try their hands on.
+In addition, this neck of the Australian Outback offers various activities that adventurous people can try.
 Some of the best ones are:

 - Mountain-bike riding

 - Quad bike tours